MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 they are used in LFRic, see :ref:`psyclone:lfric-kernel`.

 * Kernels should be self-contained and not rely on any external variables.
-  All none-local variables must be passed through the kernel interface and defined in the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
+All non-local variables must be passed through the kernel interface and defined in the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
   This includes any variables that are used to control the behaviour of the kernel, such as flags or parameters.
 Kernels should not rely on any global